Should You Build Your Own Data Pipeline?

 Data pipelines are systems that pull in data points from different sources and consolidate them into a streamlined repository for analysis and modeling.
 Your data pipeline could be handling thousands of data points from multiple sources, depending on your company's scope.
-Beyond that, the data itself may be of varying types (qualitative vs. quantitative, for example), and analytics dependent on that data is at the mercy of the quality of your pipeline.
+Beyond that, the data itself may be of varying types (qualitative vs. quantitative, for example), and analytics dependent on that data is at the mercy of the quality of your data pipeline architecture.

 A data pipeline is a predominantly automated process, and running jobs through it involves an intricate series of extraction, preparation, and analysis.
 If you decide to make your pipeline, accounting for each step of data consolidation is the key to success and continued efficiency.

 Each situation is different, but a common method used by companies to create their pipeline is to script the system themselves.
 While this procedure offers more control over the flow of data, it comes with specific challenges, namely: